Property Size: 3,160 ha (7,808.5 Acres)

 |General & Administration4||$3.30||$3.00||$3.00||$3.00|

 1 Based on 3 year historic metal price trends

 2 Underground mining costs, dilution and mine recovery are based on stope type, either long hole (68% of design stopes) or cut and fill (32% of designed stopes) mining method.

 3 Processing includes crushing, milling, site refining and dry stack tailings disposal.

 4 Estimated based on current operations and may vary on an annual basis.

 5 Recoveries for leach pad based on 2009 Metcon test work and recent Company production leach cycles for life of pad.
 During the period from 2010 through 2012 (solution ramp up), an average recovery of 57% Au and 30% Ag was achieved.
 Refer to Technical Report dated May 11, 2011 on SEDAR.
 Leach pad CCD mill recoveries are based on in-situ remaining ounces on the pad.

 The Santa Elena Mine has good potential for additional Resources with the deposit open in most directions.
 Further infill and expansion drilling is recommended to potentially increase Resources and convert to Reserves.

-SilverCrest has embarked on an Expansion Project that contemplates the installation of a conventional CCD processing mill at the Santa Elena mine with throughput capacity of 3,000 - 3,500 tonnes per day - a capacity capable of processing mill feed from the Santa Elena open pit, ore from future Santa Elena underground operations and the retreatment of the material on the heap leach pads.
+SilverCrest has embarked on an Expansion Project that contemplates the installation of a conventional CCD processing mill at the Santa Elena mine with throughput capacity of 3,000 - 3,500 tonnes per day - a capacity capable of processing mill feed of ore from the Santa Elena underground operations and the retreatment of the material on the heap leach pads.
 The Company anticipates that the new 3,000 tonnes per day conventional mill facility should recover an average annual rate of 1.5 million ounces of silver and 32,800 ounces of gold over the current reserve.

 2014 Exploration Program